 - Make sure that you emphasize emotional points.
 During the negotiation process, make sure that you emphasize the strongest emotional points of your case.
 This could include evidence of a specifically painful injury, permanent physical effects, and other evidence of pain and suffering.
 This type of emotional evidence is very persuasive in these kinds of negotiations.

 - Make sure that the settlement is in writing.
 When you and the insurance adjuster finally reach a settlement agreement, make sure that the relevant terms are in writing.
 It may be helpful to immediately confirm the terms in a letter to the adjuster.
 These terms should include the amount for which you settled, what injuries or damages the settlement covers, and the date by which you expect to receive settlement documents from the insurance company.

 Were You Recently Injured in a Car Accident?
 Speak to a Fort Lauderdale Personal Injury Attorney

-If you were recently injured in a car accident and you are having issues getting compensation from the liable driver, please contact Rosen Injury Law.
+If you were recently injured in a car accident and you are having issues getting compensation from the liable driver, please contact Rosen Injury Law, P.A.
 Our Fort Lauderdale car accident attorneys can reach out to the liable party’s insurance carrier to ensure that you receive compensation for your injuries and any damages your car has sustained.